MediaComem/comem-masrad-dfa/subjects/jquery-dom/README.md

 We will use the JS Date feature for that.

 - The `Date()` function creates a new `Date` object representing the current date
-- The `toLocalTimeStrin()` method of a `Date` object allows you to return a localized string representation of said date.
+- The `toLocalTimeStrin(...)` method of a `Date` object allows you to return a localized string representation of said date.
 You can pass an option object to change how the time is displayed.
   > In our case, we will display the date in Swiss French format (with the `fr-CH` locale), and two digits for hours and minutes.

 Using all that together: